Miscellaneous Software

 String resource = "PNG Image"

 ListPFRO will list the pending file rename operations, showing you which files will be moved or deleted during the next reboot.
-Win9x users can get similar information by looking in WININIT.INI in the Windows directory but NT-based operating systems store this in a registry value which you can't read properly with pre-XP RegEdit.

-to make the program print either "Reboot", if there are any pending operations, or nothing at all if there are none.
-I use this as part of my Samurize meter to give a quick on-screen indication that a reboot is needed.
-(Clicking the Reboot label then runs ListPFRO on its own in a new window so I can see the full list.)
+Normally you should run ListPFRO with no arguments to see details of pending moves and deletes.
+You can also add the "terse" argument (i.e. ListPFRO.exe terse) to make the program print either "Reboot", if there are any pending operations, or nothing at all if there are none.
+I used to use this as part of my Samurize meter to give a quick on-screen indication that a reboot was needed.
+(Clicking the Reboot label then ran ListPFRO without arguments in a new window so I could see the full list.)

 Samurize meter example